softwarewolves/softwarewolves-java-player/README.md

 # Softwarewolves-java-player

-This is an example bot implementation in java for the softwarewolves game.
-This player implements the "lazy villager" strategy.
+This is an example implementation of a bot in java for the digital version of the werewolves party game (rebranded to softwarewolves game).
+The bot does not do much - it implements the lazy villager story.

 More information on the softwarewolves game can be found at : [Softwarewolves documentation][1].